Luis Aparicio Award

 The award is presented annually before a baseball game hosted by the local team, Águilas del Zulia, on November 18 in Aparicio's hometown of Maracaibo, Zulia.
 The date marks both the feast of the Virgin of Chiquinquirá – the patron saint of Zulia – and the anniversary of Aparicio's professional debut.
-As of 2024, the most recent recipients of the award are Luis Arráez of the Minnesota Twins and José Altuve of the Houston Astros.
+As of 2024, the most recent recipient of the award is outfielder Anthony Santander.